vmelnik-ukraine/jquery-required-fields-style/README.md

 styleClass - class which will be added to not completed required fields.
 Default value is arfa-required.

-requiredSelectors - describe observeable elements.
+requiredSelectors - describes observable elements.
 Can be string or array.
-Default observeable elements is inputs with types like text, email, password and required attribute.
-And textarea with required attribute.
+Default observable elements is inputs with types like text, email or password and "required" attribute.
+Plus a textarea with "required" attribute.

 enableAndRun - flag that emit plugin and run all checks.
 Default value is true.